J.P. Morgan vs Chase

 Cash Management

-Investing is only part of what these three firms provide.
-Banking products can be opened or linked at all three broker-dealers.
+Investing is only the beginning at all three financial firms.
+Bank products of various kinds can either be opened or linked at all three broker-dealers.

 J.P.
-Morgan Investing is tied to Chase Bank, and any Chase deposit account will automatically link to a brokerage account.
-Useful perks include debit cards and checkbooks, although some bank accounts can have fees.
-Fee-free ATM withdrawals are generally limited to Chase ATMs (except for Sapphire accounts, which cost $25 per month).
+Morgan Investing’s parent company owns Chase Bank, and any deposit account opened at this banking unit can be linked to a securities account.
+There are some useful perks like debit cards and checkbooks, although some bank accounts can have fees, and fee-free withdrawals are generally limited to Chase ATMs unless you qualify for an account with broader benefits.

-Money market mutual funds yielding around 3.35% APY are available at all three firms.
+Money market mutual funds are available at all three firms, although yields vary by fund and change over time.

 Winner: Schwab